For more information about formats, visit our ordering page.

 Joining the Debate on U.S. Policy

-Armed with historical knowledge and a sense of their own values, students articulate coherent recommendations for U.S. policy and apply their recommendations to three hypothetical crises.
+Armed with historical knowledge and a sense of their own values, students articulate recommendations for U.S. policy and apply them to three hypothetical crises.

 Building a Memorial

 This hands-on and uplifting lesson challenges students to use diverse forms of expression to memorialize a genocide.
-Students explore the purpose of memorials, as well as the complex decisions involved in their design and creation.
+Students explore the purpose of memorials and consider the idea of historical memory.